Join us for the completion of this year’s Climate Century artist lab on the evening of Friday 1 December.

-The final two years of Climate Century (2017 and 2018) focus on the development and presentation of six commissioned new works.
+The final two years of Climate Century (2017 and 2018) focus on the development and presentation of seven commissioned new works.

 There is sometimes a desire for environmental art to reinforce or popularise crisis-focused political positions and ‘positive’/action messaging.
 This is not strange when placed against a desperate need for change.